GGyul-E/qilingframework.github.io/index.md

 Qiling Framework is an ultra lightweight “sandbox” for Linux, MacOS, Windows, FreeBSD, DOS, UEFI and MBR.
 It supports x86 (16, 32 and 64bit), ARM, ARM64 and MIPS.
+It also support Linux Kernel Module(.ko) , Windows Driver(.sys) and MacOS Kernel(.kext) via [Demigod](https://groundx.io/demigod/).

 Binary instrumentation and API are Qiling Framework main focus and priority.
 It is designed for reverse engineers - thus there is no need to rebuild another sand boxing tool.
 Using Qiling Framework saves you time.
 The API-rich Qiling Framework brings reverse and instrument binary to the next level quicker.